Complex-to-Real Sketches for Tensor Products with Applications to the Polynomial Kernel: ANALYSIS OF CtR-SKETCHES

 Furthermore, if $a \geq 0$, CtR-Rademacher sketches achieve the lowest possible variance for $\hat{k}_{\rm CtR}(\mat{x}, \mat{y})$ (\ref{eqn:ctr-kernel}) assuming the entries of $\{\mat{W}_i\}_{i=1}^p$ in Eq.~\ref{eqn:polynomial-estimator} are i.i.d.
 If $a < 0$, the lowest possible variance is attained by real Rademacher sketches instead, i.e., using $\hat{k}_{\rm R}(\mat{x}, \mat{y})$. \end{theorem} \begin{proof} The variance reduction and lowest variance property are proved in Appendix \ref{sec:proof-rad-ctr-advantage} and \ref{sec:gaus-rad-variances}, respectively. \end{proof} The theorem tells us that $\Phi_{\rm CtR}$ should be preferred over $\Phi_{\rm R}$ when $a \geq 0$ for two given inputs $\mat{x}, \mat{y} \in \mathbb{R}^d$ and the variance gap increases as $p$ increases.
 The condition

 always holds if $\mat{x},\mat{y}$ are non-negative or if they are parallel, thus leading to improved worst-case guarantees in Thm.~\ref{thrm:complex-norm-pres} and Cor.~\ref{cor:approx-matrix}.
 Non-negative data typically appears in applications for polynomial kernels such as categorical and image data, as well as outputs of convolutional neural networks.
 We carry out corresponding numerical experiments in Section~\ref{sec:experiments}.
+We also note that CtR-Rademacher sketches outperform real-valued analogs when the condition $a \geq 0$ is not always met as shown in Appendix~\ref{sec:further-var-comp}.
+This is because $a\geq 0$ always holds for the diagonal elements of the kernel matrix, leading to an inherent bias towards $a \geq 0$.

-We can additionally provide the following theorem for Gaussian sketches proved in Section \ref{sec:proof-gaus-ctr-advantage}.
+We can additionally provide the following theorem for Gaussian sketches proved in Appendix~\ref{sec:proof-gaus-ctr-advantage}.